RichardDKlein/short-url-reservation-service/README.md

-# Spring Boot REST API Microservice Deployment on AWS Lambda and API Gateway
+# Short URL Reservation Microservice Deployment on AWS Lambda and API Gateway

 ## Pre-requisites
 * AWS CLI
 * SAM CLI
-* Maven *and* Gradle (yes, you need them both)
+* Maven

 ## Building the project
 From the project root folder (where `template.yml` is located),